 Cyber criminals are looking every day to find the loophole that would allow them to penetrate information systems.
 Software providers regularly identify weaknesses in their systems and make them public by publishing updates.
-It is therefore important to keep your entire operating system and software up to date.
-Updates make it possible to increase the level of security of all the information systems of a company.
+It is therefore important to keep your operating system and software up to date.
+Updates make it possible to increase the level of security of all the company’s information systems.

 2. Control and limit the access points to computer systems

 In order to protect themselves as effectively as possible, companies must adopt an information systems security policy.
 This makes it possible to establish a clear framework and rules for companies’ IT equipment.
 It also provides a framework for the use of information systems by employees.
 Some dedicated National Organisation, implemented a number of recommendations to help and support companies in the implementation of preventive measures.
 For example, recommendations on passwords or website security.
 This helps to avoid simple mistakes.

 4. Train collaborators on good practices